irworkshop/accountability_datacleaning/state/ar/contracts/docs/ar_contracts_diary.md

 ## Data

-Arizona contracts data can be obtained from the [state transparecy website](https://transparency.arkansas.gov/).
+Arkansas contracts data can be obtained from the [state transparecy website](https://transparency.arkansas.gov/).

 > Transparency.Arkansas.gov is a resource for citizens, legislators,